On Tuesday, the 3rd of April, I was doing math in my…

 The NoFollow attribute instructs a crawler not to follow links on a page or pass on link equity.

-Features Of Sitemap NoIndex SEO Tool
+Features of the Sitemap NoIndex SEO Tool

 What does this App do?